kovidgoyal/kitty/docs/graphics-protocol.rst

 This will make the seventh frame in the image with id ``3`` the current frame.

-However, client driven animations can be sub-optimal, since the latency between the two is unknown and variable especially over the network.
+However, client driven animations can be sub-optimal, since the latency between the client and terminal is unknown and variable especially over the network.
 Also they require the client to remain running for the lifetime of the animation, which is not desirable for cat like utilities.

 Terminal driven animations are achieved by the client specifying *gaps* (time in milliseconds) between frames and instructing the terminal to stop or start